AntonYoooo/EDA-Spotify-2023/README.md

   ▸ Added Author
   ▸ Added a summary which summarizes what took place
-  ▸ Further Revised and reviewed the code to ensure accuracy and consistency
+  ▸ Further Revised and reviewed the code to ensure accuracy and consistency ▸ Uploaded the csv file and ipynb file